 Eric O'Neill – General Counsel and Chief Ethics Officer

-Prior to joining Global Communities, Eric O’Neill practiced law at the global law firm, DLA Piper.
-He has broad legal experience in the areas of government contracts, due diligence for mergers and acquisitions, procurement fraud, internal investigations and employee corruption cases.
-Mr. O’Neill received his legal degree, with honors, from The George Washington University School of Law and is admitted to the Maryland and District of Columbia Bars.
+As General Counsel, Eric advises Global Communities on legal risk, managing the company’s legal matters, and overseeing partnerships with external legal counsel.
+As Chief Ethics Officer, Eric provides corporate leadership and advice on corporate integrity issues, conflict-of-interest avoidance and Global Communities ethics adjudication process.
+Before joining Global Communities, Eric practiced law at the global law firm, DLA Piper.
+He has broad legal experience in the areas of government contracts, due diligence for mergers and acquisitions, procurement ethics, internal investigations and employee corruption cases.
+Prior to this, Eric worked for the United States Department of Justice where he conducted internal investigations related to national security matters.
+Mr. O’Neill received his J.D., with honors, from The George Washington University School of Law and is admitted to the Maryland and District of Columbia Bars.